square/leakcanary/docs/upgrading-to-leakcanary-2.0.md

 ### Now

 AppWatcher is in charge of detecting retained objects.
-Its configuration can be updated at any time by replacing `AppWatcher.config`:
+Its configuration can be updated at any time by replacing [AppWatcher.config](/api/leakcanary-object-watcher-android/leakcanary/-app-watcher/config/):

 ```kotlin
 class DebugExampleApplication : ExampleApplication() {